lucasrangit/RGBDLocalization/README.md

 Development Environment
 =======================

+Note: You must use a PC with a USB 2.0 port.
+The software is incompatible with USB 3.0.
+The binary libraries currently do not support the larger packet sizes.
+A fix may be available but requires building form source and has not been tested.

 The development system used is an Ubuntu 12.04 64-bit laptop.
 The following commands document the setup of said workstation.
 This assumes the GCC toolchain and C/C++ libraries are installed.

  1. `sudo add-apt-repository ppa:floe/libtisch`